sebastiandedeyne/tinybootstrap/README.md

 Tiny Bootstrap
 =============

 A stripped down version of sass-bootstrap containing only the grid system and some responsive utilities.
-Also added an 'xxs' breakpoint for the grid.
+Also added an 'tn' breakpoint (smaller than col-xs-*) to the grid.

 ## Build
 ```